 I’m not sure if I qualify for a transit visa, where can I check?

 If you’re travelling to China and you’re unsure if you will require a full tourist visa, or can apply for a transit visa, we can help.
 The rules and regulations around the visa requirements can be confusing!
 It’s important you understand the requirements with plenty of time before you travel to ensure there’s no delays to your plans.
-You can get in touch with our friendly visa specialists to assist you directly on +44 (0) 330 088 1142 (choose option 3), send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at firstname.lastname@example.org.
+You can get in touch with our friendly visa specialists to assist you directly on +44 (0) 330 088 1142 (choose option 3), send us a message via WhatsApp, use our live chat system, or e-mail us at firstname.lastname@example.org.

 The Chinese transit visa, or G Visa, is a great way of getting some extra exploration in if you’re passing through China on your journey.
 You will need to make sure you have the paperwork you’ll require to apply for the transit visa printed and ready to present at the desk.
 It’s imperative you familiarise yourself with the restrictions of your G Visa to avoid any fines or travel restrictions if you happen to break the rules and travel out of area, or over-stay your entry term.